collapsed-stacks/startups/questions/5280/how-much-should-i-pay-my-start-up-mentor-and-how-much-equity-should-i-give.md

 - tagged: `compensation`
 - score: 7

-<p>We're running a small start-up company (bootstrapped) and we're planning to hire a mentor.
+We're running a small start-up company (bootstrapped) and we're planning to hire a mentor.
 We don't know how much we should pay?
-How much equity we should give? </p>
+How much equity we should give?

 ## Answer 5288